Primo909/parallel_relativity/README.md

 ### Explanation

 This C++ code solves the wave equation $\Box \phi = 0$ and is parallelized with MPI.
-It can solve the current state of the field at a given steps in time and generate an animation, it can perform a point convergence and a norm convergence test of the code.
+It can solve the current state of the field at a given step in time and generate an animation, as well as perform a point convergence test of the code.
 There are some example scripts in the section Examples which explain how to do this.
 Making and running the C++ code as is, will run the simulation and only write some basic information about the simulation parameters to the terminal and not save any data.
 This is done with

 ```shell
 user:dir$ make parallel_main.exe